wikipathways/pathway-figure-ocr/codebook.md

 7. Exported as separate CSV files.

 #### bioentities lexicon file
-1. Starting with this file from our fork of bioentities: https://github.com/wikipathways/bioentities/blob/master/relations.csv
-2. Captures complexes, generic symbols and gene families, e.g., "WNT" mapping to each of the WNT## entries
+1. Starting with this file from our fork of bioentities: https://github.com/wikipathways/bioentities/blob/master/relations.csv.
+It captures complexes, generic symbols and gene families, e.g., "WNT" mapping to each of the WNT## entrie.
+2. Imported CSV into Excel, setting identifier columns to import as "text".
+3. Made separate tabs for rows with "BE" and "HGNC" as first column value.
+Add column to "HGNC" tab based on =LOOKUP(B2,be!B2:B116,be!D2:D116).
+Be sure to sort column B to get correct result.
+Get rid of #N/A and then copy HGNC column to generate additional pairs.
+Sort and stack.
-3. Set all entries to uppercase, remove hyphens and filter for unique.
+3. Set all entries to uppercase, replace underscore with space, remove hyphens and filter for unique.
-4. Add entrez_id column via lookup in hgnc lexicon file.
+4. Add entrez_id column via lookup in hgnc lexicon file using =LOOKUP(B2,n_symbol.csv!$B$2:$B$19177,n_symbol.csv!$A$2:$A$19177).
 5. Exported as CSV file.

 #### WikiPathways all and human lists